 Truly what sets them apart is that this whole podcast and community isn’t even about them.

-They are obsessively focused on making everything they do about the community they are trying to foster and build.
-They aren’t trying to promote their own name, become “larger than life” and they never take on any kind of celebrity-status.
+They obsessively focus on making everything they do about the community they are trying to foster and build.
+They aren’t trying to promote their own name or become “larger than life,” and they never take on any kind of celebrity status.

 2. Flexible Approach to Financial Independence

 Because of their humility and eagerness to learn, they are much more open to different approaches.
 They realize that personal finance is exactly that–personal.

 “I am not dogmatic here about any single approach to Financial Independence but want to foster conversation that allows to reach the goal of financial independence faster.
 The path this community chooses to follow to reach FI will be incredibly diverse but the conversation is guaranteed to be fascinating.